parvezk/TensorflowJS-NeuralNetwork/README.md

-# TensorflowJS-NeuralNetwork
+# tfjs iris dataset

-A simple Neural Network using TensorflowJS done using codelab example
+A simple neural network program using TensorflowJS done in codelab example